Miss Havisham: Historical inspirations

+Another inspiration may have been the London merchant, Nathaniel Bentley.

+In the introduction to the 1965 Penguin edition of Great Expectations, writer Angus Calder notes that "James Payn, a minor novelist, claimed to have given Dickens the idea for Miss Havisham – from a living original of his acquaintance.
+He declared that Dickens's account was 'not one whit exaggerated'."
+Dickens reportedly encountered a wealthy recluse called Elizabeth Parker while staying in Newport, Shropshire, which has an aptly named Havisham Court.
+However, research by the Newport History Society has found no evidence to support the stories that Dickens ever stayed in Newport, met Miss Parker, or was an inspiration for Miss Havisham.
+Despite the reports Miss Parker (born 1802) spent the rest of her life as a recluse, census records of the period show she was at Chester (1851), then Whitchurch (1861), before moving to Chetwynd House, Newport in 1863.
+She was not even living in Newport when Dickens started to write Great Expectations in 1859.

+Since the publication of Great Expectations, the character of Miss Havisham has seen numerous comparisons and parallels with many real jilted brides (life imitating art), such as the widely reported case of Alice Pinard-Dôges in Neuilly, France who committed suicide in her bridal gown in 1894.

 Alternative and derived versions

-Miss Havisham's Fire (1979, revised 2001) is an opera composed by Dominick Argento with a libretto by John Olon-Scrymgeour, based on Dickens' character.
+Miss Havisham's Fire (1979, revised 2001) is an opera composed by Dominick Argento with a libretto by John Olon-Scrymgeour, based on Dickens's character.
 The entire story is told in flashback during an inquiry into Miss Havisham's death.
 The opera gives her first name as "Aurelia".

 Ronald Frame's 2013 novel, Havisham, is a non-canonical story about Miss Havisham's early life.
 The story tells how Miss Havisham (given the name of Catherine) is the daughter of a brewer.
 The story tells of more than just the infamous trauma of being left behind by her fiancé and goes on with her taking charge of her family's business before descending into vengeful madness, adopting Estella, and arranging the meeting of Estella and Pip.

+Terry Pratchett's novel Reaper Man references Miss Havisham with the character of Miss Flitworth, who was apparently jilted by her fiance on her wedding day.
+Miss Flitworth says that while her neighbors expected her to mope about the place in a wedding dress for the rest of her life, she did not want to waste food and so had the wedding breakfast and got on with living the rest of her life.

 Both Sunset Boulevard and What Ever Happened to Baby Jane? were inspired by David Lean's adaptation of Great Expectations, as were, by extension, the characters of Norma Desmond and Baby Jane Hudson, and their homes.

 In film and television

-In film adaptations of Great Expectations, Miss Havisham has been played by a number of actors, including:
+In various film and television adaptations of Great Expectations, the character of Miss Havisham has been played by a number of actors, including: